JereKuusela/valheim-dev/README.md

 - `resetpins [x] [z] [radius]` allows removing pins from the map.
 - `resolution` prints the screen properties.
 - `resolution [mode] [width] [height] [refresh rate]` sets the screen properties.
-	- `resolution exclusive`: Sets to full screen with the maximum supported resolution and refresh rate.
+	- `resolution exclusive` sets to full screen with the maximum supported resolution and refresh rate.
-	- `resolution max`: Sets to maximized window with the maximum supported resolution.
+	- `resolution max` sets to maximized window with the maximum supported resolution.
-	- `resolution full`: Sets to full screen window with the maximum supported resolution.
+	- `resolution full` sets to full screen window with the maximum supported resolution.
-	- `resolution window 1920 1080`: Sets to windowed with HD resolution.
+	- `resolution window 1920 1080`sets to windowed with HD resolution.
 - `search_id [term] [max_lines=5]` allows searching the object ID list.
-	- `search_id wolf`: Prints all object IDs that contain word "wolf".
+	- `search_id wolf` prints all object IDs that contain word "wolf".
-	- `search_id fx_ 10`: Prints all object IDs that contain word "fx_" on up to 10 lines.
+	- `search_id fx_ 10` prints all object IDs that contain word "fx_" on up to 10 lines.
 - `seed` prints the world seed.
 - `server [command]` executes given command on the server.
-	- `server dev_config disable_command event`: Disables usage of `event` command for non-root users.
+	- `server dev_config disable_command event` disables usage of `event` command for non-root users.
-	- `server dev_config disable_events 1`: Disables random events.
+	- `server dev_config disable_events 1` disables random events.
 - `unbind [keycode] [amount=0] [silent]` allows specifying how many binds are removed.
 Also prints removed binds, unless the third parameter is given.
-	- `unbind wheel`: Removes all binds from the mouse wheel.
+	- `unbind wheel` removes all binds from the mouse wheel.
-	- `unbind wheel 0`: Removes all binds from the mouse wheel.
+	- `unbind wheel 0` removes all binds from the mouse wheel.
-	- `unbind wheel 1`: Removes the last bind from the mouse wheel.
+	- `unbind wheel 1` removes the last bind from the mouse wheel.
-	- `unbind wheel 3`: Removes the last 3 binds from the mouse wheel.
+	- `unbind wheel 3` removes the last 3 binds from the mouse wheel.
 - `unbind [tag] [silent]` removes all binds with a given tag.
 Also prints removed binds, unless the third parameter is given.
 - `undo` reverts an action added to the undo/redo manager.
 - `wait [milliseconds]`delays the execution of the next commands.